In Apache HTTP and Security Last updated:

 Implement X-FRAME-OPTIONS in HTTP headers to prevent Clickjacking attacks

-Clickjacking is a well-known web application vulnerabilities.
+Clickjacking is a well-known web application vulnerability.

 To defense the Clickjacking attack on your Apache web server, you can use X-FRAME-OPTIONS to avoid your website being hacked from Clickjacking.